GauravPowar/GauravPowar/README.md

 **Robotics Enthusiast | Research Scholar | Open Source Contributor**

 I'm passionate about developing innovative solutions in robotics and automation.
-Currently, I'm honing my skills in PCB designing and eager to collaborate on projects that make a positive impact on humanity.
+Currently, I'm honing my skills in assistive technology and eager to collaborate on projects that make a positive impact on humanity.

 - **🌱 Currently Learning:** Advanced PCB Designing Techniques
-- **💬 Ask Me About:** Robotics, Automation, PCB Design
+- **💬 Ask Me About:** Robotics, Automation, Computational Data Science
 - **📫 How to Reach Me:** [iam.sam@keemail.me](mailto:iam.sam@keemail.me)
 - **😄 Pronouns:** He/Him
 - **⚡ Fun Fact:** There’s enough DNA in your body to stretch from the Earth to the Sun and back—about 600 times!